+50.000 personas ya confían en EnergyProdetox

 For a toxin to be eliminated, an essential condition is that it is soluble in water.

-The problem with xenobiotics (substances foreign to the body) is that they are highly soluble in fat.
+The problem with xenobiotics (substances foreign to the body) is that they are highly fat-soluble.

-In this phase, the liver tries to transform liposoluble toxins (soluble in fat) into hydrosoluble toxins (soluble in water), combining them with a group of enzymes called cytochrome P450.
+In this phase the liver tries to transform fat-soluble toxins into water-soluble toxins, combining them with a group of enzymes called cytochrome P450.

 We can think of enzymes as workers on an assembly line, and the function of that line would be to carry out a chemical reaction.
 These workers need tools, cofactors, which are nutrients like vitamins and minerals, and all of this happens through hydroxylation reactions.